-If staff have any concerns regarding CSE or CCE, they will be reported in the usual way.
+If staff have any concerns regarding CSE or CCE, they will be reported by following our safeguarding reporting procedures.

 Emotional abuse

 Working Together to Safeguard Children (2018) defines emotional abuse as 'the persistent emotional maltreatment of a child such as to cause severe and persistent adverse effects on the child's emotional development'.
 It may involve conveying to a child that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person.